htcondor/htcondor/docs/admin-manual/security.rst

 This authentication is done only among Windows machines using a proprietary method.
 The Windows security interface SSPI is used to enforce NTLM (NT LAN Manager).
-The authentication is based on challenge and response, using the user’s password as a key.
+The authentication is based on challenge and response, using the user's password as a key.
 This is similar to Kerberos.
 The main difference is that Kerberos provides an access token that typically grants access to an entire network, whereas NTLM authentication only verifies an identity to one machine at a time.